LOVE IS IN THE AIR! Nakuul, Drashti, Sanaya & Others Share CUTE Pictures On Valentine’s Day!

 Nakuul-Jankee

-Nakuul Mehta shared a picture snapped with his wife, Jankee and just wrote, "??"
-Well, looks like the actor went short with words, while he is with his lovely wife!
+Nakuul Mehta shared a picture snapped with his wife, Jankee and wrote, "??"
+Well, looks like the actor ran out of words, while he is with his lovely wife!

 Anita-Rohit